Al Unser Jr.

-Alfred Unser Jr. (born April 19, 1962), nicknamed "Little Al", "Al Junior", or simply "Junior", is a retired American race car driver and two-time Indianapolis 500 winner.
+Alfred Unser Jr. (born April 19, 1962) – nicknamed "Little Al" to distinguish him from his father, Al Unser – is an American former racing driver.
+Known primarily for his Championship car career, Unser won two CART championships, and is a two-time winner of the Indianapolis 500.

+Early in his career, Unser found success in the Can-Am series, winning the championship in 1982.
+He joined his great uncle, uncle, and father, as a winner of the Pikes Peak Hill Climb, doing so in 1983.
+He is a two-time winner of the 24 Hours of Daytona.
+He has the most Long Beach Grand Prix victories in history, winning six times.

 History

 Unser was born into a racing family in Albuquerque, New Mexico.
 He is the son of Al Unser and the nephew of Bobby Unser, both Indianapolis 500 winners themselves.
 The Unser family has won the Indy 500 a record nine times.

 Early career

-By the age of 11, Al Junior was racing sprint cars.
+By the age of eleven, Unser was racing sprint cars.
 After high school, he was already in the World of Outlaws series of sprint car racing.
 He soon moved into road racing, winning the Super Vee title in 1981 and the Can-Am title in 1982.